Low Carb Foods: Chocolate Chip Cookies

-Last month I shared with you that love to create yummy low carb recipes from scratch.
+I love to create yummy low carb recipes from scratch.
 You can check out a TON of my healthy dessert recipes here.

 But sometimes I just need something FAST.

-Recently, we tried a couple of low carb baking mixes recently and fell in love.
+Recently, I tried a couple of low carb baking mixes and I fell in love.

 I’ll be honest when I tell you that most low carb “healthy” baking mixes that I’ve tried have been pretty gross.
 They generally taste like cardboard and have so many sugar alcohols that they leave me super bloated and uncomfortable.

-We first tried the Paka Baking Mixes to make muffins and brownies (you can check out that review here) and loved them so much that we decided to give the low carb chocolate chip cookie mix a try.
+I first tried the Paka Baking Mixes to make muffins and brownies (check out my review here) and loved them so much that I decided to give the low carb chocolate chip cookie mix a try.